HistoricBridges.org Menu:

 View Historical Articles About This Bridge

-This magnificent cantilever bridge is a beautiful historic monument, uniting the towns of Ironton and Russell.
 Large cantilever bridges were built throughout the 20th Century, and remained a popular option for large river crossings until the late 20th Century when the cable-stayed bridge took off as the preferred option.
 Overall, the structure type did not change much over the years, which might lead some to believe that a bridge like the Ironton Bridge is not historically significant because its type was continued to be built up to such a recent date.
 Nothing could be further from the truth.
-Although the overall structure type remained in use, the methods of construction, materials used, and complexity of the trusses changed vastly, making older surviving examples extremely important historic artifacts.
+Although the overall structure type remained in use, the methods of construction, materials used, design details, and complexity of the trusses changed vastly, making older surviving examples extremely important historic artifacts with high levels of historical and technological significance.
 Compared to newer cantilever truss bridges, the Ironton-Russell Bridge has a much more complex network of trusses and bracing.
 Newer bridges might be larger and wider, but they actually have less sway bracing and truss elements, using smaller numbers of larger, stronger members to do the job that many smaller members do on a bridge like the Ironton-Russell Bridge.
 This complex network of trusses on the Ironton-Russell Bridge show the extent of the engineering and erection work that was needed to build this bridge.
 Thus, this suggests the historic importance of the Ironton-Russell Bridge as an engineering feat.
 This network of trusses and bracing also creates a more beautiful structure with a complex geometric art that is a pleasure to look at and an exciting experience to cross.
-In addition, the Ironton Russell is even more visually impressive for its use of built-up members and chords that utilize v-lacing and lattice.
+In addition, the Ironton Russell is even more visually impressive for its use of built-up members and chords that utilize v-lacing and lattice... a typical practice of the period.
 Built-up members were used to form large structural steel elements, at a time when rolling an i-beam of that size was impossible or inefficient.
 Built-up beams on older truss bridges (generally, pre-1940) will usually feature extensive v-lacing and lattice, which was to hold the parts of the built-up beams together, but also creates a strong aesthetic element to the bridge as well.
 Since built-up beams do not appear on modern bridges, truss bridges should be considered historically significant for their use of built-up beams.
-Thus relatively old cantilever truss bridges, such as the 1922 Ironton-Russell Bridge, are historic and are worthy of preservation.
+For all the reasons above, relatively old cantilever truss bridges, such as the 1922 Ironton-Russell Bridge, are historic and are worthy of preservation.
+The Ironton Russell Bridge also has high historic significance in the context of the Ohio River.
+It was the first bridge built between Cincinnati, OH and Parkersburg, WV... a rather long distance to not have any bridges.
+Additionally, the bridge is the oldest surviving bridge of its type on the entire Ohio River!
+Indeed, among surviving highway cantilever truss bridges nationwide, this bridge is a very old surviving example in the United States.

 Above: 1930s postcard of bridge.